I am an assistant professor of the Department of Sociology at the National Taiwan University.

 many of whom are newly arrived immigrants.
 Particularly, it offers

-organize Asian American voters and struggle to increase Asian Americans’
+insights into how Asian American political organizers in a new Asian immigration destination organize Asian American voters and struggle to increase Asian Americans’

 political power.
 The findings are based on 21 months of ethnographic fieldwork